ciscoketcheon/Email-Monitoring/README.md

     - SNMP_COMMUNITY: SNMP community string.
     - SNMP_TRAP_OID: OID for the SNMP trap.

+2. Install Dependencies: Install required tools and Python modules as per the prerequisites.

+3. Permissions: Ensure the script has execution permissions and the user running it has rights to execute snmptrap and network commands.

+4. Run the Script: Execute the script manually or schedule it with cron or another scheduler for continuous monitoring.

 ### Testing
 1. Normal Case: Run the script with a reachable SMTP server accepting connections on port 25.
 Confirm output similar to:
    ```